Doctor Strange in the Multiverse of Madness: Development

 Doctor Strange (2016) co-writer C. Robert Cargill stated in April 2016 that Marvel Studios felt some initial ideas for the film from him and director Scott Derrickson highlighted too much of the "weird stuff" associated with the comic book character Doctor Strange to feature in an origin story, but told the duo to hold onto them for potential future films.
 Derrickson revealed in October that he had plans for a sequel, expressing his love for the character and the visual possibilities that come with him.
 Derrickson said the first film was "the tip of an iceberg.
 There's so much progress that can be made."
-He wanted to follow the example of The Dark Knight (2008) and introduce a villain in the sequel that would allow them to "go deep [and have] a more visceral experience".
+He wanted to follow the example of the film The Dark Knight (2008) and introduce a villain in the sequel that would allow them to "go deep [and have] a more visceral experience".
 Star Benedict Cumberbatch had signed on for at least one more Doctor Strange film.
 Derrickson expressed interest in featuring the villain Nightmare, and further exploring the characters Jonathan Pangborn and Hamir after their small roles in the first film.
-He explained that he had been "kept in the loop" on how the Avengers films were using Strange due to his close relationships with Joe Russo—the co-director of Avengers: Infinity War (2018) and Avengers: Endgame (2019)—and Marvel Studios President Kevin Feige.
+He explained that he had been "kept in the loop" on how the Avengers films were using Strange due to his close relationships with Joe Russo—the co-director of the Marvel Cinematic Universe (MCU) films Avengers: Infinity War (2018) and Avengers: Endgame (2019)—and Marvel Studios president Kevin Feige.
 Doctor Strange co-writer Jon Spaihts expressed interest in seeing the character Clea appear in a sequel.
-In April 2017, Derrickson was reported to be returning for a sequel, beginning work after fulfilling his commitments to the television series Locke & Key.
+In April 2017, Derrickson was reported to be returning for a sequel, beginning work after fulfilling his commitments to the television series Locke & Key (2020–2022).